mmccroskey/MistLegacy/README.md

     } else if buyGroceries.completed == true || pickUpDryCleaning.completed == true {
         print("Your husband's still got work to do...")
     } else {
-        print("Hubby seems to have gotten sidetracked.
-Shocking.")
+        print("Hubby seems to have gotten sidetracked.")
     }

 }